 Aspiring Leader Award

-Aspiring Leader awards are made to College of Arts and Sciences students who have demonstrated financial need and leadership potential.
+Aspiring Leader awards are renewed for students who have continued demonstrated financial need and leadership potential.

 Phi Theta Kappa Scholarship

 A designated scholarship program has been established for members of Phi Theta Kappa, the community University and two-year University honor society.
 Contact the Office of Admissions for further information regarding this award.

 Transfer grants are renewed for students who have continued demonstrated financial need.

 College of Arts and Sciences students receiving the following special scholarships must be full-time students and maintain satisfactory academic progress each semester in order to remain eligible for the award.
 A separate application for these scholarships is not required.

 D.F.
 Antonelli, Jr., and Judith D. Antonelli Scholarship

 This endowed scholarship fund was established in 1986 by Mr. and Mrs. Dominic Antonelli.
 Recipients must be full-time College of Arts and Sciences undergraduate students with demonstrated financial need and backgrounds considered culturally and/or economically disadvantaged.
 Preference will be given to members of minority groups.